ValBcn/CasReg/README.md

 - simpleitk 2.1.1
 - scipy 1.7.3

 We highly recommend to use a Conda environment to install the package dependencies.
-To install all the required package, run:
+To install all the required packages, run:

 ```
 conda env create -f casreg_env.yml